 This pallet swing looks amazing and something tells me that the adults will enjoy it more than the kids.
 Seriously, what can’t you do with a pallet these days?

 If you’re up for a bit of creative DIY, these painted tyres look very eye-catching.

 Don’t have a ladder?
 Get a handyman to safely install your swing for you.

-This idea is so much fun – give the kids some shade in their outdoor playground by creating up a green teepee!
+This idea is so much fun – give the kids some shade in their outdoor playground by creating a green teepee!
 Climbing beans are awesome for teepees because they grow very quickly, and when they begin to produce a crop they’ll double as a ‘help yourself’ snack for the kids while they’re playing inside.
-This DIY idea is affordable and relatively beginner friendly, involving a few poles, wire or twine, seeds and elbow grease.
+This DIY idea is affordable and relatively beginner friendly, involving a few poles, wire or twine, seeds, and elbow grease.

 Sandpits are a very iconic item in any family backyard.
 I remember the blue clam one that I had growing up but this one made from a recycled apple crate is more eco-friendly.

 Games are great for kids parties and even every day.
 Connect four can be something that anyone at any age can play.

 These look super stylish in your kid’s bedroom or in the backyard where you can suspend them from the awnings.

 I hope you’re able to use some of these backyard ideas in your home and if you’d like me to add any more, please let me know in the comments below.